-Reagan’s practice is focused on representing Chapter 7 and Chapter 11 Trustees in both individual and corporate cases, representing assignees for the benefit of creditors, as well as developing creative solutions for clients outside the courts.
-Reagan is responsible for a wide range of law and motion practice in both contested matters and adversary proceedings, and also enjoys negotiating alternative resolutions for her client’s problems.
+Reagan’s practice is focused on representing Chapter 7 and Chapter 11 Trustees in both individual and corporate cases, representing assignees for the benefit of creditors and representing receivers, as well as developing creative solutions for clients outside the courts.
+Reagan is responsible for a wide range of law and motion practice in both contested matters and adversary proceedings in state and federal courts, and also enjoys negotiating alternative resolutions for her client’s problems.
 Reagan’s diverse background allows her to quickly assess a client’s issue, develop a case strategy, and implement the quickest and most efficient solution to meet her client’s goals.
 Reagan began developing her litigation skills as an extern to the Hon.
 Terry J. Hatter, Jr., Senior Judge of the United States District Court for the Central District of California during her 2 year law school program, and her post-graduate Fellowship awarded by American Board of Trial Advocates (ABOTA).

 Any communication with Brutzkus Gubner or any attorney or employee of Brutzkus Gubner using the contact forms on this website, through the internet, or by email does not establish an attorney-client relationship.
 Confidential information should not be sent online.

 If you have a time sensitive issue that needs to be addressed, please call us: